Binod1998/SmartExplosivesDetectionUsingViT/README.md

-# detecion of IEDs using different AI models
+# Detecion of IEDs using different AI models (ReLU, PReLU)